-Where a matter has been escalated to the Regional Conflicts Leader, he/she determines whether the RCP should be consulted.
-The RCP will be consulted on and make decisions on conflict matters affecting Channel 1 and Channel 2 clients of EY UK LLP.
-The following examples are indicative of situations when one would be expected to consult the RCP:
+Where a matter has been escalated to the Regional Risk Management Leader, he/she determines, in accordance with the process set out in Appendix 3 below, whether the RCP should be consulted.
+The RCP will be consulted on and make decisions on conflict matters affecting Channel 1 and Channel 2 clients of EY UK LLP, potential clients or other interested parties.